pylipp/sdd/README.md

 - R4: The program is able to update itself.
 - R5: See R1.
 - R6: The program provides an `install` command to install one or more apps and a `uninstall` command to uninstall one or more apps.
+- R11: The program is able to find the latest version of an app online.

 ### Exemplary visualization